mmoser/masstransit-docker-example/MongoDB/README.md

 * Docker is installed on your machine  https://docs.docker.com/
 * You have a docker hub account.
 If not, go create one: https://hub.docker.com/
+* Ensure that you have any previously installed MongoDB services turned off

 ### Install Steps